 In fact, this advice only leads us to focus on what we are lacking.
 This obsession with what is positive constantly reminds us of what we are not, what we do not have, or what we should have been but failed to become.

 Therefore, in the end, we spend our lives pursuing vain happiness and illusory satisfaction.

-Thus, in Mark Manson’s opinion, if you want a fulfilled live, you should try not to want more.
-On the contrary, we should strive to have realistic aspirations, and to make do with what is true, immediate and important to us.
+Thus, in Mark Manson’s opinion, if you want a fulfilled life, you should try not to want more.
+On the contrary, we should strive to have realistic aspirations and to make do with what is true, immediate and important to us.

 1.3 – Mark Manson’s solution: to not give a fuck!

 What screws up our life is thinking that something is wrong with us.
 We are mad at death for wanting to kill us.
 We feel guilty about feeling guilty.
 We’re pissed off about being pissed off.
 We are anxious about being anxious. […] It’s for all these reasons that it’s better not to give a fuck.

 - Wanting more positive experiences is in itself a negative experience.
 And paradoxically, accepting the negative experiences that present themselves or impose themselves on us is, in itself, a positive experience.

 - According to the “backward law” of the philosopher, Alan Watts (one of the fathers of American counterculture in the 1960s): the more you pursue feeling better, the less satisfied you become.
 Wanting something, continuously seeking happiness only reinforces our feeling of lack.
 That’s why, sometimes, when you’re less concerned about something, the better you are at it.